Togakushi Ninja Museum 戸隠流忍法資料館

 Information boards illustrating these arts are on display, as is ninja clothing and gear that remind visitors the ninjas were human, too.
 The museum walls are covered with photographs of ninja demonstrating their craft.

 A “ninja house” in an adjacent building is a museum highlight.
 The house is full of traps and secret passageways; once inside, it's a veritable labyrinth that's notoriously tough to get out of.
 Once you finally escape, sneak over to the target range and try out your shuriken throwing skills.

 The Museum of Togakushi Folklore on the property houses a wide collection of antiques and artifacts used by the locals in days gone by.

 Ninja fun for the little ones

-Kids will enjoy the Togakushi Ninja Village three kilometers down the road from The Togakushi Ninja Museum.
-This ninja theme park lets kids don ninja outfits and slink their way through attractions like forested obstacle courses, climbing walls, and a blow dart range.
-They offer self-defense workshops and a shuriken-throwing course.
+Kids will enjoy the Kids Ninja Village 3.4 kilometers down the road from The Togakushi Ninja Museum.
+This ninja theme park lets kids don ninja outfits and slink their way through attractions like forested adventure playgrounds, climbing walls, and a blow dart range.
+They offer game-style, shuriken-throwing courses.